daylinmorgan/viv/README.md

 For that reason any usage of the `cli` can be accomplished using a remote copy as seen in the below install command.

-Currently, the project is in alpha and in particular the `cli` is under active development and is subject to change.
-The basic feature set surrounding virtual environment/dependency management should remain stable however.

 ## Setup

 Run the below command to install `viv`.